Luvideria/MusescoreDownloader/README.md

 ![extract](imgtuto/extract.PNG)

-You can also drag and drop or copy paste wherever you want what's inside the archive when you double click it.
-Just be sure to know where to find it
+You can also drag and drop or copy paste from within the archive into another directory.
+Just be sure to know where to find it.

-You need to go in the directory
+You need to go inside the directory.

 ![powershell](imgtuto/powershell.PNG)